purencai/micropython-1/docs/library/machine.rst

 .. function:: sleep()

-   .. note:: This function is deprecated, use `lightsleep()` instead with no arguments.

-.. function:: lightsleep([time_ms])
-              deepsleep([time_ms])

-   Stops execution in an attempt to enter a low power state.

-   If *time_ms* is specified then this will be the maximum time in milliseconds that the sleep will last for.
-Otherwise the sleep can last indefinitely.

-   With or without a timout, execution may resume at any time if there are events that require processing.
-Such events, or wake sources, should be configured before sleeping, like `Pin` change or `RTC` timeout.

-   The precise behaviour and power-saving capabilities of lightsleep and deepsleep is highly dependent on the underlying hardware, but the general properties are:

-   * A lightsleep has full RAM and state retention.
-Upon wake execution is resumed from the point where the sleep was requested, with all subsystems operational.
+   Stops the CPU and disables all peripherals except for WLAN.
+Execution is resumed from the point where the sleep was requested.
+For wake up to actually happen, wake sources should be configured first.

-   * A deepsleep may not retain RAM or any other state of the system (for example peripherals or network interfaces).
-Upon wake execution is resumed from the main script, similar to a hard or power-on reset.
-The `reset_cause()` function will return `machine.DEEPSLEEP` and this can be used to distinguish a deepsleep wake from other resets.
+.. function:: deepsleep()

+   Stops the CPU and all peripherals (including networking interfaces, if any).
+Execution is resumed from the main script, just as with a reset.
+The reset cause can be checked to know that we are coming from `machine.DEEPSLEEP`.
+For wake up to actually happen, wake sources should be configured first, like `Pin` change or `RTC` timeout.

 .. function:: wake_reason()